ragnarlevi/GTST/ReadMe.md

 Another folder is [_Workbench](https://github.com/ragnarlevi/MMDGraph/tree/master/_Workbench) which contains notebooks where I do some testing before doing experiments or before writing "production" code.
 The notebooks use functions/classes from [MMDforGraphs.py](https://github.com/ragnarlevi/MMDGraph/blob/master/MMDforGraphs.py)

+There is also the folder [Yahoo](https://github.com/ragnarlevi/MMDGraph/tree/master/Yahoo) which contains contains notebooks scraping yahoo data and creating financial clique graph.